With age, the collagen fibers may become less flexible and weak. Injuries tend to occur in middle-aged athletes.

 When Achilles tendinitis starts to cause pain, it’s a good idea to use only ice for the first three days.
 As mentioned above, this numbs the pain and causes the blood vessels to constrict, which helps reduce swelling.

 Ice the area for just 15 to 20 minutes every four to six hours.
 Be sure to have a towel or cloth between the ice pack and your skin.
 Do this for three days.

 Once you move past three days, heat may help more for chronic Achilles tendinitis.
 Now heat can be beneficial because it increases blood flow to the area and that helps to heal the microtears that are causing the pain.

 Is it safe to exercise with Achilles tendonitis?

 Since you have tendinitis and not a tear in your Achilles, you can continue various types of exercise.
 But the sport or activities that have led to your inflammation and ongoing pain need to be curtailed in order to let the tendinitis calm down and the pain to resolve.
 If you feel it was running that caused your Achilles tendinitis, you’ll need to stop running until it resolves if you want to reduce the stress on the tendon and allow it to heal.
 You could switch to biking or swimming over this time so that you can keep exercising.

 Why Choose Sports, Occupational, and Knee Surgery, P.A.

 Dr. Kathren McCarty combines knowledgeable and honest care with the most advanced technology in the Greater San Antonio region to treat patients with Achilles Tendon Pain in San Antonio, TX.
 Healthy, happy feet are only a click or call away.

-A healthy and happy body are only a click or call away.
-Call Sports, Occupational and Knee Surgery today for an achilles tendon pain relief appointment at (210) 696-9000 at either our San Antonio or Shertz location.
+A healthy and happy body is only a click or calls away.
+Call Sports, Occupational, and Knee Surgery today for an achilles tendon pain relief appointment at (210) 696-9000 at either our San Antonio or Schertz location.